You are here

 Ruth worked at Indiana State until at least 1962.

 Robert E. Thompson, Professor, Marketing, 1984 - 2002

 B.S.
 Indiana State University; M.S.
 Indiana State University; Ed.D.
 Indiana University.
 Caleb Mills Distinguished Teaching Award - 1993

 In 1993, he received ISU’s Caleb Mills Distinguished Teaching Award, the School of Business Faculty Service Award and the President’s Medal for Excellence.
 In 1991, he received the School of Business Excellence in Teaching Award.
+His contributions to Indiana State were recognized with the William Albert Jones Award for Outstanding Counsel to the University President and the Presidential Medal, which is the highest award presented to a University faculty member.
 He was also a regular presenter on issues related to marketing at regional and national conferences.